-In support of #DrinkNapa: 1¢ shipping + we donate $1 per bottle to quake relief for all Napa wine purchased via Delectable through 9/9.
+In support of #DrinkNapa, we will automatically apply 1¢ shipping and a $1 donation for every bottle of Napa wine sold via Delectable through 9/9.

 Still there is much recovery ahead.
 A number of wineries suffered severe damages in the earthquake, and we don’t know the full scope of injuries and loss at this point.
 While we don’t know everything that we can do quite yet, we do believe there is a simple act that will help to support our friends and neighbors in the Napa community: drink Napa wine.